Have you ever heard of deschooling and wondered “What is deschooling anyway?”

 You will need the same amount of time to “unlearn” traditional methods and just “be” and not think about schooling in any way.

-This means that during deschooling, you shouldn’t be planning your homeschool journey or searching for curricula or stressing about how you’re going to juggle home and homeschooling.
+This means that during deschooling, you shouldn’t be planning your homeschool journey or searching for the best homeschool curriculum or stressing about how you’re going to juggle home and homeschooling.

 You shouldn’t be doing any kind of homeschool shopping or planning . . . at all.